Product Authenticity

 Our commitment to better processes and best practices for water and energy usage includes:

-• 100% of our European production is certified to the OEKO-TEX® Standard 100 label.
+- 100% of our European production remains certified to the OEKO-TEX® Standard 100 label.
+For more information, click here.
 Labels like this help provide consumers with a reliable way to shop for safer textiles.

 Progress toward our 100% goal has fluctuated in line with total production volume changes.
 In the future, we plan to expand beyond activewear into more casual and underwear lines.